Updated July 14, 2023

-Bond futures are the derivative contract that obligates the purchaser or contract holder to sell the bond on a predetermined date and time.
-The contract puts the liability on the contract holder to complete the transaction at the specified date and time.
-The bond future is traded on the futures exchange market, and buying and selling happen through the brokerage firm offering the contract.
+Bond futures are derivative contract that obligates the purchaser or contract holder to sell the bond on a predetermined date and time.
+The contract limits the contract holder’s liability to complete the transaction at the specified date and time.
+It trades on the futures exchange market, and buying and selling happen through the brokerage firm offering the contract.

 The contract obligates the bond futures holder to sell it at a predetermined price and date.
-These bond futures contracts help investors bet on the bond price and help hedgers use it to protect bond holdings.
-They are used for trading on or hedge the interest rate movement.
+These future bond contracts help investors bet on the bond price and help hedgers use it to protect bond holdings.
+They are used for trading on or hedging the interest rate movement.

 Features of Bond Futures

 - It uses for hedging the existing portfolio from adverse interest rate movement.